tonnykwon/blog/_machine/2019-05-16-Naive Bayes.md

-So the parameters needed for the classifier is 2 X j X k.
+So the number of parameters needed for the classifier is 2 X j X k.

 Now we can build Naive Bayes classifier.